Fraunhofer-IIS/libjapi/README.md

     $ make

 A shared and a static library is built.
 Tests are built by default.
-They can be disabled using the command `cmake -DLIBJAPI_ENABLE_TESTING=FALSE ../` variable.
+They can be disabled using the command `cmake -DLIBJAPI_ENABLE_TESTING=OFF ../` variable.

 To run the internal tests run